-Open Space – means (under this statute) registered land, the preservation or restriction of the use of which provides a defined public benefit.
+Open space means, by statute, registered land, the preservation or restriction of the use of which provides a defined public benefit.

 The value of personal property of businesses – furniture, fixtures, machinery and equipment – that are pertinent to the conduct of that business are subject to valuation and taxation.
 The Town Assessor assesses these properties based on their ownership, condition, and location as of April 1.

 Maine has a personal property tax refund program that is state funded, called the Business Equipment Tax Refund (BETR) Program For more information, see: BETR Info.